 2. Visit The Royal Palace

 Norway is one of those countries with a Monarchy, so when you’re in Oslo, check out the Royal Palace.
-It sits at the western end of Karl Johans gate (which is a lovely street to stroll down, by the way) and looks very grand up on a slightly raised elevation.
+It sits at the western end of Karl Johans gate (which is a lovely street to stroll down, by the way, and a feature in my self-guided walking tour of Oslo) and looks very grand up on a slightly raised elevation.

 It was built in the 19th century as the Norwegian residence of King Charles III John, who reigned as king of Norway and Sweden.
 Today, the palace is the official residence of the current Norwegian monarch, King Harald V of Norway.

 There are a couple of things to do at the Royal Palace, including a tour of some parts of the interior, watching the changing of the guard, or simply enjoying the gardens that surround the palace.
 It’s a nice spot for a picnic on summer’s day.